Q1 Managing Your Footprint

 Part 1: What is your footprint?

-1. Visit this introduction to a Digital Footprint (YouTube 3:20) about the impact of your Digital Footprint.
+1. Visit this introduction to a Digital Footprint YouTube (3:21 mins) and learn about the impact of your Digital Footprint.

 7. Organize your list into categories and write them onto the footprint, for example, all social networking sites together, all gaming sites together, etc.